OliverLysa/observatory-data-prep/README.md

 ## Weaknesses and areas for improvement

-1. Several sources are updated sporadically or with no updates planned
+1. Several sources are updated sporadically or with no updates planned (e.g. generated through projects that have concluded)
 2. Mapping of compositional data to UNU isn't weighted by market share i.e. compositional data is not always representative